beabzk/beabzk/README.md

 ###

-<p align="left">“And God said, Let there be light: and there was light.” — Genesis 1:3</p>
+<p align="right">“And God said, Let there be light: and there was light.” — Genesis 1:3</p>

 ###